nklose/ICS/distribute_README.txt

 Installation
 ============
 1. Run the provided setup.exe, and complete the steps listed.
-2. When the Microsoft Visual C++ 2008 Redistributable setup starts, install it as well.
+2. If the Microsoft Visual C++ 2008 Redistributable setup starts, install it as well.
+3. ImageMagick install will start.
+Please install only if ImageMagick is not installed on your machine.
-3. Run the Image Correlation Spectroscopy from the start menu.
+4. Run the Image Correlation Spectroscopy from the start menu.

 Working Features
 ================